ShahriyarR/MySQL-AutoXtraBackup/docs/config_file.rst

 ----------

 The [TestConf] category is part of XtraBackup testing procedures and is not for daily usage.
+Will not be added to default autoxtrabackup.cnf(change in 1.5.4 version).
 So just ignore this, it is actually for myself :)

 ::